madelinezday/buttondown/guides/monetizing-your-newsletter.md

 ![Link to sign up for Stripe through Buttondown](https://github.com/madelinezday/buttondown/blob/main/images/settings/monetizing:link-to-sign-up-for-stripe-tax-hi-res.gif?raw=true)

-Follow along with our step-by-step [Stripe integration guide] to get your account up and running.
+Follow along with our step-by-step [Stripe integration guide] to learn how to activate your account and create payment links for paid subscriptions.

 ## Offering Perks for Paid Subscribers